mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 For details on the current API Resources and Certification Scenarios, see the [Sandbox Certification Scenarios documentation](sandbox_cert_a_toc.md).
 That documentation contains resources and scenarios for the various programs MDE has incorporated into Ed-Fi.

 ## Read-Only API endpoints
 Several of the required data elements are provided by MDE within the ODS.
 This section details those elements.
+Vendors can pull this data into their SIS databases by using GET requests against the ODS API.
+(See the Schools section below for details)

 ### Resource: LocalEducationAgencies

 **Description**
 This entity represents an administrative unit at the local level which exists primarily to operate schools or to contract for educational services.
-It includes school districts, charter schools, or other local administrative organizations.

-**All required Local Education Agency data will be loaded by MDE.**
+It includes school districts, charter schools, or other local administrative organizations. **All required Local Education Agency data are loaded by MDE.**

 ### Resource: Schools

 **Description**
-This entity represents an educational organization that includes staff and students who participate in classes and educational activity groups.

-**All required School data will be loaded by MDE.**
+This entity represents an educational organization that includes staff and students who participate in classes and educational activity groups **All required School data are loaded by MDE.**

+#### Requesting Schools from the API
+GET requests against the API can be used to obtain lists of schools, which can be useful for populating a list of reporting organizations to be used in a Student Education Organization Responsibility Association (see the [Joint Powers Certification](./sandbox_cert_j_joint_powers.md) document).

+Some example requests:
+- ``{{ApiUrl}}/ed-fi/schools?totalCount=true&limit=50&offset=0`` will obtain the first 50 schools in the ODS, and a total count will be returned in the Header of the response.
+That total count can be used to determine how many paginated requests to make in order to acquire a complete list.
+(The default limit is 25, and the maximum is 500.)
+- ``{{ApiUrl}}/ed-fi/schools?limit=50&offset=0&localEducationAgencyId=616004000`` will obtain the first 50 schools for [Freshwater Education District 6004-61](https://public.education.mn.gov/MdeOrgView/organization/show/7878).

 ### Resource: Post-Secondary Institutions

 **Description**

-An organization that provides educational programs for individuals who have completed or otherwise left educational programs in secondary school(s).

-**All required College data will be loaded by MDE.**
+An organization that provides educational programs for individuals who have completed or otherwise left educational programs in secondary school(s). **All required College data are loaded by MDE.**

 ### Resource: Course (State Level Only)

 **Description**

 This educational entity represents the organization of subject matter and related learning experiences provided for the instruction of students on a regular or systematic basis.

-**Prerequisite Data**

-- Education Organization for State Education Agency (SEA)

-**All required State Course data will be loaded by MDE.**
+The **required State Course data are loaded by MDE.**

 ### Resource: Staff